Sanjana741/CareerDisha-Chatbot---Microsoft-Hackathon/README.md

 # Lumina_Microsoft_Hackathon
-# CareerDisha: Your AI Career Advisor 🚀
+# CareerDisha: Your AI Career Advisor (Using Azure Services) 🚀

 CareerDisha is an AI-powered career recommendation system that helps users find the best job opportunities based on their skills, interests, and education.
-It uses **Flask**, **Azure OpenAI**, and **Pandas** to analyze resumes and suggest relevant career paths.
+It uses **Flask**, **Azure OpenAI API**, and **Pandas** to analyze resumes and suggest relevant career paths.

 ## Features 🌟
 - **Upload Resume (PDF)** – Extracts skills using AI.